|

 big battle off PLYMOUTH."

-he believed his eyes entirely, but what his eyes were showing him was
+sure he believed his eyes entirely, but what his eyes were showing him

-a fleet of ships with guns aimed at him.
-And he thought he'd better give
+was a fleet of ships with guns aimed at the Halcyon.
+He thought he’d

-his eyes the benefit of the doubt for the moment.
-"Get this ship
+better give his eyes the benefit of the doubt for the moment.
+“Get

-under full sail now.
-They'll make matchwood of us if they catch us up."
+this ship under full sail now.
+They’ll make matchwood of us if they

-the starboard side of the ship.
-The Doctor followed his finger and stared
+to the starboard side of the ship.
+The Doctor followed his finger and

-at the impossible sight of the sky half blue and in full daylight and
+stared at the impossible sight of the sky half blue and in full daylight

-half a clear starry night.
-The demarcation line between the two was sharp,
+and half a clear starry night.
+The demarcation line between the two was

-turned around and aim for the darkness.
-It's the way into another time
+ship turned around and aim for the darkness.
+It’s the way into another

 His crew responded, realising the urgency of the situation.
 The ship was